YAYI68/News-Website/backend/README.md

 The Api is built with Node.js, Json WebToken, MongoDB database to store information into the database.
 In addition, Json WEb Token to sign user information to accesss wallet functionality.
 The Application Environment Variable to implement funtionality while building the project are:

-- Environment Variable Names
-  - MONGODBURI : to connect to  an instance of mongodb url connection for database
+- DATABASE_URL connection to the  postgresql database url
-  - JWT_KEY : to authenticate users
+- JWT_SECRET  to authenticate
+- CLOUDINARY_CLOUD_NAME
+- CLOUDINARY_API_KEY
+- CLOUDINARY_API_SECRET

 ### Reasons for mongodb database?
 The main reason for this project is to create flexible schemma relation between the user, survey and survey response respectively.
 The different schemma relationship can offer scalability in a unlimited way.
 To offer good definition  and relationship of schemma